Search DuPage County Public Records & Information: Free

 However, Illinois’ Vital Records Act grants only certain individuals access to this information.11 That means some vital records may not be considered Illinois public records.

-Retrieve DuPage County Marital Records (Marriage, Divorce & Dissolution of Marriage) via Official Channels
+Acquire DuPage County Marital Records (Marriage, Divorce & Dissolution of Marriage) via Official Channels

 If you want to check if someone is married or divorced in DuPage County, there are several ways to do so.
 Here are the easiest ways of tracking down the information you’re looking for.